-AUTHORS' CONTRIBUTIONS
+AUTHOR'S CONTRIBUTIONS

-Wakeel OK designed the study and wrote the protocol.
-Ayankunle AA managed the literature searches and performed the statistical analysis.
-Kolawole OT wrote the first draft of the manuscript.
-Oluogun WA performed the histopathological examinations.
-Adeyeba OA performed the biochemical analysis.
-All authors read and approved the final manuscript.
+Wakeel OK: designed the study and wrote the protocol.
+Ayankunle AA: managed the literature searches and performed the statistical analysis.
+Kolawole OT: wrote the first draft of the manuscript.
+Oluogun WA: performed the histopathological examinations.
+Adeyeba OA: analyzed the biochemical parameters.
+All authors revised the article and approved the final version.